-I have received numerous internal research and travel grants.
-Selected recent awards include:
+I have received internal research and travel grants.
+Selected awards include:

 I have opportunities for master of music therapy teaching assistants funded by the Faculty of Graduate and Postdoctoral Studies as well as opportunities for undergraduate music students participating in the Faculty of Music Peer-Tutoring program.

 I am willing to supervise directed studies in the area of music theory.

 I am fascinated by how music is organized and passionate about helping students to discover how music theory can be valuable to their development as musicians.

 We see you are accessing our website on IE8.
 We recommend you view in Chrome, Safari, Firefox or IE9+ instead.×